 The apocalypse is to those same people telling them in detail what is going to occur in the last days.
 (What is going to happen to those who do not believe and obey.)

-Prior to the Ten Words being given orally by Yahuwah to the Yisrta'eliym He made several covenants or testaments with various people such as Noach (Noah), Abraham, Yitschaq (Isaac), Ya'aqob (Jacob), etc. Since these covenants or testaments were made well before the Ten Words were spolen aloud by Yahuwah and could reasonably be called "old testaments," but in the scripture whenever the phrase "old testament" is used it is always referring to the Ten Words.
+Prior to the Law of Mosheh being given Yahuwah made several covenants or testaments with various people such as Adam, Noach (Noah), Abraham, Yitschaq (Isaac), Ya'aqob (Jacob), etc. Some of these covenants or testaments were much older than the Law of Mosheh and could reasonably be called "old testaments."
+In the scripture whenever the phrase "old testament" is used it is always referring to the Ten Words.
 The common belief that the Old Covenant or Testament is all of the Ibriy scripture is therefore in error and can do nothing but lead to more error in the person who is trying to learn of the word of Yahuwah.

-The Ten Words were in effect until Yahushua died just as was the Law of Mosheh as shown by His statement to "show themselves to the temple official (kohen) as says the Law of Mosheh."
-As the Lawgiver Himself, He also obeyed the old law and also the Law of Mosheh.
-(The laws that He was always being accused of violating were not those of the Ten Words or the Law of Mosheh, all of which at that time were valid, but those of the "oral Torah" or the laws of man's tradition which were not valid.)
+The Ten Words and the Law of Mosheh were in effect until Yahushua died as He showed throughout the Gospels by telling people such things as to "show themselves to the temple official (kohen) as says the Law of Mosheh."
+As the Lawgiver Himself, He also obeyed the Law of Mosheh.
+(The laws that He was always being accused of violating were not those of the Law of Mosheh, all of which at that time were valid, but those of the "oral Torah" or the laws of man's tradition which were not valid.)
 Therefore all of the Greek scripture cannot be the New Covenant or New Testament.
 This error also leads to confusion and lack of understanding of the word of Yahuwah.

 The easiest way to understand this is that all of the law of Yahuwah, both the old and the new covenants plus all other covenants that Yahuwah made with various people, are contained in scripture, but the scripture is not the covenants.
 The scripture then is a collection of the morally clean books and letters written by men inspired of Yahuwah to write them.
 In these books and letters will be found His law.